 All Levels: It’s suitable for all levels, except for absolute beginners to yoga who should start with Yoga I. In this class poses will not be explained as much as they will in Yoga I classes.
 As you mindfully integrate movement and breath, this class is aimed at the beginner who has only Yoga I experience and other practitioners who are ready to expand their yoga practice.
-At least 2 months of Yoga I or Yoga II class attendance is recommended.
+At least 1 month of Yoga I class attendance is recommended.

 Yin Yoga: This class invites you to slow down and create space for stillness while nourishing joints, ligaments, tendons and fascia.
 Yin is yoga at deepest, quietest, stillest moments.
 This class will have you on the floor most of the time, using as many props needed to create as little effort while holding poses.
 Poses are held for 2-4 minutes allowing joints and fascia to release.
 This class will complement your Yoga practice and will open and release areas in need of more stretching.
 It’s suitable for all levels.